 - Turn your child on his or her right side so fluid in the mouth can come out.

 - Never stick anything in your child's mouth or try to restrain him or her.

-Kids who experience partial seizures may be frightened or confused during or after the seizure.
+Kids who have partial seizures may be frightened or confused during or after the seizure.
 Offer plenty of comfort and reassure your child that you're there and everything is OK.

-Talk to your doctor if your child has seizures, staring spells, confusion spells, shaking spells, or unexplained deterioration in behavior or school performance.
-The doctor can refer you to a pediatric neurologist, who will take a patient medical history and examine your child, looking for findings that suggest problems with the brain or with the rest of the neurological system.
+Talk to your doctor if your child has seizures, staring spells, confusion spells, shaking spells, or unexplained change in behavior or school performance.
+The doctor can refer you to a pediatric neurologist, who will take a patient medical history and examine your child, looking for findings that suggest problems with the brain or the neurological system.

 If the doctor suspects epilepsy, tests will be ordered, which may include:

 - an electroencephalogram (EEG), which measures electrical activity of the brain via harmless sensors secured to the scalp while the child lays on a bed.
 Usually the doctor will ask that a child be sleep-deprived (put to bed late and awakened early) before this painless test, which takes about 1 hour.

 - a magnetic resonance imaging (MRI) test or a computerized tomography (CAT) scan of the brain, both of which look at images of the brain